-However, if you want more control over your images, then here's a quick guide to what we do with different formats.
+However, if you want more control over your images, here's a quick guide to what we do with different formats.

-Max file size
+Maximum file size

 PNG and GIF images